awpadilha/awpadilha/README.md

 I'm an electrical engineer specialized in medical devices.

 Currently a Certified Tech Developer Student by Digital House.

-Studying a full-stack developer career and in the future I want to dedicate myself to frontend and testing.
+Studying a full-stack developer career aiming to frontend specialization.

 Thanks for reading!